Arnab Goswami bail hearing: Our democracy is resilient says SC

 Arnab files bail plea in Alibaug sessions court

-If state governments target individuals, they must realise there is Supreme Court to protect liberty of citizens, the court said.
-Our democracy is extraordinarily resilient, the Bench while also adding the the point is governments should ignore them (taunts on television).
+If state governments target individuals, they must realise there is the Supreme Court to protect liberty of citizens, the court said.
+Our democracy is extraordinarily resilient, the Bench while also adding the point is governments should ignore them (taunts on television).
 This is not the basis on which elections are fought.
 You, the Maharashtra government think what they say makes any difference in the elections, the court asked.

 If left to me, I do not watch the channel and you may differ in ideology.
 But if the Constitutional courts do not interfere today, we are travelling the path of destruction undeniably, Justice Chandrachud said.